intmus/inttheory22-23/_03-triads-7chords-leadsheet/b2-7chrds.md

 ## Class Discussion

+Lowest pitch=bass.
+Root is the chord that be build the thirds around.

 **How do we determine seventh chord quality?**

 The first letter gives the quality of the triad, while the second letter gives the quality of the seventh.
 For example, Mm7 = a major triad + a minor seventh.

+Looking at both the triads in the seventh chord and be aware of the different qualities they have.

+Dominant and Dimished relationship: They both have diminished 5ths.
+Dominant is between 3rd and 7th, while diminished is 1st and 5th (all chordal pitches).

 **How do we determine and label seventh chord inversions?**